C-Sto/Writeups/HowTo/Blocks/3. DES Weak key OFB/README.md

 ### Combining the two

-Since using DES with a weak key has that super sweet effect of, it means that every other block in the cipher is then simple XOR'd against the IV.
+Since using DES with a weak key has that super sweet effect, it means that every other block in the cipher is then simple XOR'd against the IV.
-Since we know the IV, we can just XOR it against the ciphertext to test, if half of the ciphertexts is legible, we can deduce that a weak key is used, and since there is only a handful, we can simply just try each until one works \o/
+Since we know the IV, we can just XOR it against the ciphertext to test, if half of the ciphertext is legible, we can deduce that a weak key is used, and since there is only a handful, we can simply just try each until one works \o/

 I've included a file that has 4 different ciphertexts, figure out which one